cseanburns/electronic_resource_mgmt/src/03-constant-disruption.md

 By the 1960s, the primary use of computers was to manage circulation.
 In the late 60s and early 70s, library automation focused on managing patron records.
 In the early 1970s, tools became available to manage and search bibliographic records.
-Hence, computers were first used mostly to manage the circulation of books, then patron records, which allowed patrons to check out works *electronically*, and then we had the ability to search for works.
+Hence, computers were first used to manage the circulation of books, then patron records, which allowed patrons to check out works *electronically*, and then we had the ability to search for works.
 If a work of interest was located using these tools, the work could be retrieved from the shelves or ordered via interlibrary loan by snail mail.
 Full text search came much later with the introduction of better storage media, like CD-ROMs in the 1980s.